-worst-case, while arrival model (b) gives results for the average-case.
-The general offline version of our scheduling problem, in which the scheduling algorithm knows a priori when errors will occur, is NP-hard (see Section 3).
+Problem outline: We consider a sender that transmits packets to a receiver over an unreliable link, where the errors are controlled by an adversary.
+Regarding packet arrivals (at the sender), we consider two models: (a) the arrival times and their sizes follow a stochastic distribution, and (b) the arrival times and their sizes are also controlled by an adversary.
+The general offline version of our scheduling problem, in which the scheduling algorithm knows a priori when errors will occur, is NP-hard 1.
 This further motivates the need for devising simple and efficient online algorithms for the problem we consider.